-If equipment is connected using more than 400 watts or a system fault is detected, a protection circuit shuts off the power supply and the indicator light turns off.
-To reset the circuit, unplug the item and plug it back in or turn the Retained Accessory Power (RAP) off and then back on.
-See Retained Accessory Power (RAP) ⇒ 194.
-The power restarts when equipment using 400 watts or less is plugged into the outlet and a system fault is not detected.
+If you try to connect equipment using more than 150 watts or a system fault is detected, the equipment may operate for a short period and turn itself off.
+A protection circuit shuts off the power supply and the indicator light turns off.
+To reset the circuit, unplug the item and plug it back in or turn the Remote Accessory Power (RAP) off and then back on.
+See Retained Accessory Power (RAP) ⇔ 183.
+Prolonged use of the power outlet at the maximum load of 150 watts may cause the outlet to overheat and automatically shut down.
+The power restarts when equipment that operates within the limit is plugged into the outlet and a system fault is not detected

-The power outlet is not designed for the following and may not work properly if they are plugged in:
+The power outlet is not designed for the following equipment, and may not work properly if any of the following is plugged in:

-- Equipment with high initial peak wattage, such as compressor-driven refrigerators and electric power tools - Other equipment requiring an extremely stable power supply, such as microcomputer-controlled electric blankets and touch sensor lamps - Medical equipment
+- Equipment with high initial peak wattage, such as compressor-driven refrigerators and electric power tools - Other equipment requiring an extremely stable power supply, such as microcomputer-controlled electric blankets, and touch sensor lamps - Medical equipment